emilyszhan/emilyszhan.github.io/_pages/research.md

 Molina, M. D., **Zhan, E. S**., Agnihotri, D., Abdullah, S., & Deka, P. (2023).
 [Motivation to use fitness application for improving physical activity among Hispanic users: The pivotal role of interactivity and relatedness.](https://dl.acm.org/doi/10.1145/3544548.3581200) Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23).

-# _Psychological processings and behavioral outcomes of social media use_
+# _Psychological processes and behavioral outcomes of social media use_
 **Zhan, E. S**., Hu, J. M., Song, H., Ewoldsen, D. Conceptualizing Online Disinhibition and Inhibition Through Motivation Lens.
 Under review.

 **Zhan, E. S.**, Thorson, E., Chen, W. (2023, August 7 -10).
 Exploring the role of personal values in civic news use and community participation.
 The 106th annual conference of the Association for Education in Journalism and Mass Communication (AEJMC), Washington, DC.